magoo/risk-measurement/content/en/docs/estimation/intervals.md

 represents a range of possible values, and also includes a percentage belief (`confidence`) that the outcome will fall into it.

-In studying risk: Increased research, data, or effort could change the interval in a couple ways.
+Increasing your efforts to study a risk may change an interval estimate in a couple ways - by changing the interval or by changing the belief (probability) associated with it.

-- The _size of the interval_ may change: This means the possible outcomes become greater.
+The _size of the interval_ may change: This means the possible outcomes become wider.

 For example, there may be a 90% chance that 10-20 employee laptops are unencrypted.
 After some research, this may shrink to a 90% chance that 1-10 employee laptops are unencrypted.

-- The _probability of the interval_: This means that the odds become more or less likely that possible outcomes occur.
-For instance, a 90% chance of settlement costs between $10M-$100M dollars might reduce to 80% after some effort.
+The _probability of the interval_: This means that the odds are different for the same possible outcomes.

+For instance, a 90% chance of settlement costs between $10M-$100M dollars might reduce to 80% after some effort... but the interval you indicated ($10M-$100M) stays the same.

 Here's a longer form example.
-A investigation is about to conclude.
-The investigator might need to terminate an unusual amount of employees very quickly.
-The investigator is worried about resources to support the effort and wants to provide a measurement for human resources and physical security to anticipate their needs.
+An investigation has discovered an insider threat who was caught remotely accessing a co-worker's laptop.
+There's evidence to suggest they may have accessed more systems, but it's not definitive.

 Here is a scenario they propose:

 {{<alert>}}
-**Scenario** : Number of employees fired after conclusion of investigation.
+**Scenario** : Number of employee systems accessed by the insider within the last six months.
 {{</alert>}}

-An interval estimate could read as `A 95% chance of 0-5 terminations`.
-Given this measurement from a security team, managers from HR or physical security could assign their resources accordingly to meet the sudden workload.
+An interval estimate could read as `A 95% chance of 5-10 employee owned systems`.
+Given this measurement from a security team, an incident command might allocate forensic resources to determine what may have been done.

 A visual example of a percentage belief that an unknown value will end up within this range when revealed: